Press ESC to close

 Overview

-In the middle of the “Paris of the East” stands a central hub of history, culture, and political influence.
+In the middle of “Paris of the East” stands a central hub of history, culture, and political influence.
 Constructed in 1896, Heroes’ Square pays homage to Hungary’s original leaders and the nation’s reverence for strength, valor, and prosperity.
-The square’s iconic Millennium Monument is sandwiched between the Museum of Fine Arts and the Hall of Art.
-Surrounding the pillar, you’ll find nine statues on either side – each representing a powerful figure in Hungarian history.
-An attraction of its own, Heroes’ Square is an ideal starting point for anyone who wants to truly experience the culture of Budapest.
+The square’s iconic Millennium Monument is sandwiched between the Hall of Art and Museum of Fine Arts.
+Surrounding the pillar, you’ll find nine statues which represent powerful figures in Hungarian history.
+An attraction of its own, Heroes’ Square is an ideal starting point for anyone who wants to experience Budapest’s culture.

 Hall of Art